Bottom of Door Hits Before Top [Easy Way to Solve]

 Use a Door Sweep

 A door sweep is a strip of material that fits along the bottom of the door and seals the gap between the door and the floor.
-If the gap between the door and the jamb is small, a door sweep can help the door close more evenly.
+If the gap between the door and the jamb is small, a door sweep can help the door close more evenly and improve weatherproofing.

 Use a Weatherstrip